Kartik-Burele/M2-EmbSys/Project/README.md

   This is provided by external battery or can be provided by our microcontroller itself.
 * DC motor actuator

   This is our future scope we will try to attach a exhaust fan via dc motor.
 This shall exhaust the hazardous gases and moisture out of the house.
+* Microcontroller

+  We will use arduino uno MCU which contains ATmega328 Microcontroller.
 ## Smoke detector types and applications
 * Spot-type smoke detectors on 30 feet or less spacing—all spaces with ceiling heights 15 feet or less
 * Linear beam smoke detectors—all spaces with ceilings greater than 15 feet